NCATSTranslator/reasoner-validator/docs/index.rst

         # Note: for TRAPI releases from 1.4.0 onwards, the Response message will state the assumed 'schema_version'.
         # This modifies slightly the interpretation of this parameter, as follows:
         # If the following trapi_version parameter is given, then it overrides the TRAPI Response 'schema_version';
-        # Otherwise, the TRAPI Response 'schema_version' (not 'latest') becomes the default validation version.
+        # Otherwise, a TRAPI 1.4.0 Response embedded 'schema_version' (not 'latest') becomes the default validation version.

         trapi_version="1.4.2",